Jonathan-Mandl/Ex4/README.md

 The Command2.cpp class is the option if the user enter 2 to define algorithem settings.
 The functions in that class is:

  - Command2() - init command2 obejct.
- - execute() - read from the server the current parameters of K and metric function and print them to the user. after that if the user press enter we stay the parameters and not change it. else if the user enter valid K value and valid metric function, the programe update the paramters and send them ro the server. if one of the parameters or both are invalid, the programe print to the user error message.
+ - The execute() function read from the server the current parameters of K and metric function and print them to the user. after that if the user press enter we stay the parameters and not change it. else if the user enter valid K value and valid metric function, the programe update the paramters and send them ro the server. if one of the parameters or both are invalid, the programe print to the user error message.

  The Command3.cpp class is the option if the user enter 3 to classify data.
-The functions in that class is:
+  - The execute() function active the knn algorithem on the data from the csv file that the user upload. if the user didnt upload csv file the programe ask from the user to upload them.
   - Command3() - init command3 obejct.
-  - execute() - active the knn algorithem on the data from the csv file that the user upload. if the user didnt upload csv file the programe ask from the user to upload them.

 The Command4.cpp class is the option if the user enter 4 to display results.
-The functions in that class is:
+ - The execute() function print the results of the knn algorithem from the data to classify.
  - Command4() - init command4 obejct.
- - execute() - print the results of the knn algorithem from the data to classify.

 The Command5.cpp class is the option if the user enter 5 to download results to local path.
-The functions in that class is:
+ - The execute() function get from the user local path to creat file with the results of the knn algorithem on the classify data.
  - Command5() - init command5 obejct.
- - execute() - get from the user local path to creat file with the results of the knn algorithem on the classify data.